yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <br>
 <h2>Conclusion</h2>
 <p>At the beginning of this project, each file didn't collaborate well but my mentor gave me a hint that "we can pass the object (user's input) to argument and scrape another data using that object.
 That object was URL for the second page.
 Oh wow!
 Now I can scrape what the user exactly wants because we pass user's input to the argument.
-The flow is beautiful.</p>
+Beautiful.</p>

 <p>I also found that some web pages do not have the exact same HTML every page.
 Each page looks exactly the same but some pages have different HTML tag or class name, which brake the code if I did not scrape correctly.
 It was interesting but challenging.</p>